Kartikborkar/M2_Embedded_ProjectType_Automatic_Water_Barrel_Filler/1_Requirement/Readme.md

  Opportunities : Tech based market always attract the youth
  Threat : Slower growth in an innovation always threat in thus dynamic world

+ # High Level Requirement
+ 1.They did not want the pump to switch on/off every second because of the water level jumping above and below a certain threshold
+To fix this I used 2 float switches, one which is the maximum water level and one forthe minimum water level.
+2.They did not want to plug in a pump every few hour
+So to contro the operation microcontroller is used

+# Low Level Requirement
+You need enough wiring so that you can reach the relay and go back to the original connection point.